Joe’s Weather Blog: Late night storms + storm “anxiety” (TUE-4/12)

 Today: Clouds/drizzle/mist this morning turning partly cloudy, windy and eventually warm and muggy.
 Highs in the lower 80s with winds gusting to over 40 MPH possible

-Tonight: Storm timing is towards 12AM for KC…earlier in NW MO/NE KS.
+Tonight: Storm timing is toward 12AM for KC… earlier in NW MO/NE KS.
 Temperatures will drop behind the storms.
 By daybreak into the 40s.
 Windy as well.
 Some severe weather is expected with winds the main threat along with some smaller hail.
-A few tornado warnings are possible…actual touchdowns though may be few or none or the area, with a higher risk in NW MO and NE KS.
+A few tornado warnings are possible… actual touchdowns though may be few or none or the area, with a higher risk in NW MO and NE KS.

 Thursday: Partly cloudy and seasonable with highs near 60°